Cultural Capital in Education: Understanding and

 The establishment of a new inspection framework from Ofstedin 2019, provided some major changes to how schools are inspected and how their quality is assured.
 They included an expectation that ‘cultural capital’ be inspected.
 Because therefore, schools now have to introduce this term to their whole school policy agenda and implement whole school strategies to address cultural capital gaps.

 Recently, I overheard a conversation with a Geography teacher and a student who was questioning why boys are out at sea, 24 hours, 7 days a week.
 Similarly, a conversation with a Maths teacher and a student about what a dress circle is and how this is related to a theatre and their practice question on prices of seats.
-In addition, a colleague also explained the confusion of a student when they explained their recent journey on the tube and on the underground, which followed with questions about why their teacher was apparently in a tube, underground and using it to get from place to place.
+In addition, a colleague also explained the confusion of a student when they explained their recent process on the tube and on the underground, which followed with questions about why their teacher was apparently in a tube, underground and using it to get from place to place.

 In this article, we aim to establish the range of definitions of cultural capital by considering the idea of capital and cultural capital from different perspectives.
 We then aim to consider what Ofsted say about cultural capital before considering what this means for senior leaders, middle leaders and classroom practitioners.